 Latte Art Competition

 Do you have the skills to pay the bills?
-Put your latte art to the test at Siouxland’s BIGGEST Coffee Festival.
-Compete against the competition to take home the grand prize – all for a good cause.
+Put your latte art to the test at Midwest’s hybrid coffee festival.
+Compete against the competition to take home the grand prize.

 - Judges will use separate scoresheet to assess each match of competition